department-of-veterans-affairs/health-apis-deployer/README.md

 - Maintained in a _this_ GitHub repository
 - Bundled as a docker image

-While products can be mostly managed independently of one another.
-However, the HTTP routes must be managed together.
+While products can be mostly managed independently of one another, the HTTP routes must be managed together.
 Furthermore, routes have the potential to break access to other services if not coordinated across all products.
 The DevOps team provides oversight to ensure that routes do not conflict.